tranducthai/mcp_protocol_for_llm/README.md

 ## 4. Test Your Tool

-Click the **tool icon** to see your MCP server tools like `get-alerts` and `get-forecast`.
+Click the **tool icon** to see your MCP server tools like `search-location` and `get-forecast`.

 Try prompts such as:

 ```
-What’s the weather in Sacramento?
+What’s the weather in Vinh, VietNam?
-What are the active weather alerts in Texas?
+Find the restaurant near Ho Guom ?
 ```

 Claude should use your local server to respond.

-> Note: This example server uses US-based weather APIs, so test with locations in the US.

 ## 5. Troubleshooting